-- An article from a journal(s) physically owned by the library or supplied by you
+- An article from a journal(s) physically owned by the library

-- One chapter from a book owned by the library or supplied by you
+- One chapter from a book owned by the library

 - Music pieces from sound recordings for Music Department classes and seminars, based on Fair Use copyright guidelines for classroom use